On M List of Movie Reviews

 I still consider Marked for Death to be the worst of the first four Steven Seagal films.

-that.
-It's the buildup that made things tough for his character.
-Really, John should've died when Screwface's henchman
+brother so easily.
+It's the buildup that made things tough.
+Really, John should've died

 Steven Seagal isn't bad, but I notice he recycled the same Aikido stuff from